-In 2022, the DOBS continued its enhancements to build a more inclusive system for branch operations.
+In 2022, the Bank continued to enhance DOBS to build a more inclusive system for branch operations.
 Among the major enhancements are the Digitization Module and Updating Facility of former UCPB Customers.
 As of Dec.
 31, 2022, accounts opened via DOBS totaled 3,615,080.